Search

 # It will ask you to enter a password for this user.

-sudo su - postgres -c "/usr/pgsql-12/bin/createuser -P varnishcontroller"
+sudo su - postgres -c "/usr/lib/postgresql/16/bin/createuser -P varnishcontroller"

 # Create a database called 'varnish-controller'

-sudo su - postgres -c "/usr/pgsql-12/bin/createdb -EUTF8 -l en_US.utf8 -O varnishcontroller varnishcontroller"
+sudo su - postgres -c "/usr/pgsql-16/bin/createdb -EUTF8 -l en_US.utf8 -O varnishcontroller varnishcontroller"

 # Change authentication method from ident to md5

-sudo sed -i -e 's%ident%md5%g' /var/lib/pgsql/12/data/pg_hba.conf
+sudo sed -i -e 's%ident%md5%g' /var/lib/pgsql/16/data/pg_hba.conf

 # Restart PostgreSQL

-sudo systemctl restart postgresql-12
+sudo systemctl restart postgresql-16

-Step 4: Install Brainz
+Step 4: Brainz

-Note that we configure Brainz to talk to the NATS server on localhost port 4222.
-This is the default host/port and we assume that the NATS server was installed on the controller server Step 2.
+Brainz is installed on the controller server.
+Brainz will be configured to talk to the NATS server on localhost port 4222 (the default host/port).
+This assumes that the NATS server was installed on the controller server.

 Details about system admin creation can be found in the authentication chapter.